 Liquid latex is a substance that is thick and milky in its liquid state which slowly dries into a rubbery, somewhat sticky skin.
 You can change your skin texture, create fake wounds, mould prosthetics, and do pretty much anything else your artistic, monster-making brain can dream up.Mixxsfx

 *I must add, if you too choose to replicate this look, then please please do your research about liquid latex and patch test – it can be problematic and difficult to work with without prior knowledge*

-Step 1: Wash your face thoroughly and shave off any hair in the area you are going to put your liquid latex.
+Wash your face thoroughly and shave off any hair in the area you are going to put your liquid latex.
 This is because if there is any hair when you take the latex of it will hurt!
+Think of liquid latex like PVA glue – it will peel off but will make you scream “ouch” if you put it in the wrong place.
 Moisturise as normal, then apply some everyday primer – this will make the burn last longer.

-Step 2: Mould your sculpting wax into a long sausage shape.
-When molding the wax, apply moisturiser to your hands to stop it from sticking everywhere.
+Mould your sculpting wax into a long sausage shape.
+When moulding the wax, apply moisturiser to your hands to stop it from sticking everywhere.